dfaunce/jsConvert/README.md

 ## Error Handling

-The script ensures the the passed short-hand units ("From" and "To") are of the same *type* (ie: Length, Area, Velocity, Density, etc...).
+The script ensures the passed short-hand units ("From" and "To") are of the same *type* (ie: Length, Area, Velocity, Density, etc...).

 If the script detects an error, the returned value will always be **-INFINITY**.